Welsh independence: Plaid Cymru

 In 1975, Plaid Cymru opposed remaining in the European Communities (EC).
 The party stated, at the time, that it felt that the EC's regional aid policies would "reconcile places like Wales to their subordinate position".
 Nevertheless, 65% of Welsh voters voted to remain in the EC in the 1975 referendum.
-The EC were incorporated into the European Union (EU) in 1993.
+The EC was incorporated into the European Union (EU) in 1993.

 A Parliament for Wales

 In the 1950s, the deterioration of the British Empire removed a sense of Britishness and there was a realisation that Wales was not as prosperous as south-east England and smaller European countries.
 Successive Conservative Party victories in Westminster led to suggestions that only through self-government could Wales achieve a government reflecting the votes of a Welsh electorate.
 The Tryweryn flooding which was voted against by almost every single Welsh MP, suggested that Wales as a nation was powerless.
 The Epynt clearance in 1940 has also been described as a "significant – but often overlooked – chapter in the history of Wales".